Panthers217/Panthers217/README.md

 ## Hi there 👋
+I am a passionate web and app developer from Jacksonville, North Carolina, with a strong foundation in creating user-friendly applications.
+ I am eager to contribute my abilities to a dynamic team and help bring visionary ideas to life.

 <!--
 **Panthers217/Panthers217** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.